Markets Struggle But Tech Shares Soar Over AI - UrduPoint

 Markets Struggle But Tech Shares Soar Over AI

-Global stock markets wobbled Thursday as the US debt standoff dragged on and Germany entered recession, but tech shares surged after US chip firm Nvidia reported bumper earnings thanks to the AI boom

-London, (UrduPoint / Pakistan Point News - 25th May, 2023 ) :Global stock markets wobbled Thursday as the US debt standoff dragged on and Germany entered recession, but tech shares surged after US chip firm Nvidia reported bumper earnings thanks to the AI boom.
+London, (UrduPoint / Pakistan Point News - 26th May, 2023 ) :Global stock markets wobbled on Thursday as the US debt standoff dragged on and Germany entered recession, but tech shares surged after US chip firm Nvidia reported bumper earnings thanks to the AI boom.

 Wall Street was trading mixed with the Dow slumping after ratings agency Fitch placed the country's AAA-ranked credit on "rating watch negative" amid the stalled talks on raising the US debt ceiling.